Lucky Ali: Personal albums

 Ali made his debut on the Indian music scene with the album Sunoh, which established him as a singer.
 This album won many of the top awards in Indian music, including the Best Pop Male Vocalist at the 1996 Screen Awards and the Channel V Viewers Choice Award in 1997.
 It stayed on the MTV Asia Charts in the top three for 60 weeks.
 The song "O Sanam" from Sunoh launched his career.
 It was also nominated at the 1997 MTV Video Music Awards His next album, Sifar, was noted for its music, lyrics and vocals.

 Ali became known for his distinctive music style and also for his untrained voice - elements that helped him emerge as a leading figure in Indipop during the period.
 His third and fourth albums were Aks and Kabhi Aisa Lagta Hai, both of which were reasonably successful.
 He is also known for contributing the song "Anjaani Raahon Mein" to the album Meri Jaan Hindustan, which commemorated 50 years of Indian independence in the year 1997.
 The video was directed by Mani Shankar, and features him as a young rural man working in a foreign country, with a longing to go back home, and his joy of actually returning to a place he loved.
 When asked about the video, he once said "The video of 'Anjaani Raahon Mein' was a beautiful story in itself.
 It was done straight from the heart and it is very special to me."

 Bollywood career

 Ali debuted in Bollywood with the song "Nasha Nasha" in the movie Dushman Duniya Ka.
-After that he sung “Ek Pal Ka Jeena” and "Na Tum Jaano Na Hum", featured in Kaho Naa...
+After that he sang "Ek Pal Ka Jeena" and "Na Tum Jaano Na Hum", featured in Kaho Naa...
 Pyaar Hai (2000).
 He received the 2001 Filmfare Award for Best Male Playback Singer for "Ek Pal Ka Jeena" song.
-He was nominated for the Best Playback Singer Male for "Aa Bhi Jaa", featured in Sur in the 48th Filmfare Awards, but lost to Sonu Nigam.
-He has lent his voice to films such as Sur (2003), Bachna Ae Haseeno (2008), Anjaana Anjaani (2010) and Tamasha (2015).
+He was nominated for the Best Playback Singer Male for "Aa Bhi Jaa", featured in Sur at the 48th Filmfare Awards, but lost to Sonu Nigam.
+He has lent his voice to playback singing in films such as Sur – The Melody of Life (2002), Bachna Ae Haseeno (2008), Anjaana Anjaani (2010) and Tamasha (2015).

 Playback singing career

 Lucky Ali started his playback singing career with the song "Walking All Alone" from the film Ek Baap Chhe Bete in 1978.
-This film starred Mehmood Ali and his six sons.
+This film stars Mehmood Ali and his six sons.
 Ali's second song was "Nasha Nasha" from the film Dushman Duniya Ka, which starred his brother Manzoor Ali in the lead role.
 The film was directed by their father Mehmood.

 He has worked with composers such as A.R Rahman, Vishal Bhardwaj, Vishal–Shekhar, Mikey McCleary, Prashant Pillai, Varun Ahuja and Rajiv Bhalla.